Z3TA/webide/README.txt

 This creates an "anti-alias" effect because each pixel on LCD monitors has a red, green and blue line!

 "LCD Text" is the default on most operating systems.
 But some people might see "rainbows".
-It's also uneccesary with a high-resolution monitor.
+"LCD Text" is unnecessary with a high-resolution monitor.

 Turn off "LCD Text" / sub-pixel-antialas